 He keeps screaming at the president.

-A young woman comes over to get the mic from Acosta, starts to take it, and he pulls it, rips it right out of her hand.
+A young woman comes over to get the mic from Acosta, starts to take it, he pulls it, rips it right out of her hand.

-Um an amazing night by any objective analysis, and it seems where the president campaigned, who he campaigned for, did extraordinarily well, couldn't campaign for all 435 members of Congress.
+And it seems where the president campaigned, who he campaigned for, did extraordinarily well, couldn't campaign for all 435 members of Congress.

-Uh but these pickups in the Senate are unbelievable.
+But these pickups in the Senate are unbelievable.

-Looks like we'll also get Arizona based on the numbers that are out there, which will bring us what I guess to around 54.
+Looks like we'll also get Arizona based on the numbers that are out there, which will bring us, what, I guess, to around 54.

 Remember, it was the Nunes memo, but it was also the Grassley Graham memo.